ahmadfaqih796/feathers-api-v5/readme.md

 # feathers-api-v5

-> Knex is a fast and flexible query builder for SQL and supports many databases without the overhead of a full blown ORM like Sequelize
+> Knex is a fast and flexible query builder for SQL and supports many databases without the overhead of a full blown ORM like Sequelize C

 ## About